isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Allocators Comparison
 ---------------------

-In the table below, we briefly compare the supported allocators.
-The detailed allocators' descriptions are in later sections.
+In the table below, we briefly compare the supported allocators, all of which are described in detail in later sections.

 .. table:: Comparison of the lease allocators supported by Kea DHCPv4